WHY IT IS IMPORTANT TO PROTECT CONCRETE ELEMENTS FROM MOISTURE AND CHEMICAL ATTACK

-Failing control, movement and expansion joints allow water to penetrate to the substrate below.
-Furthermore, simple 'cold-formed' control joints do not offer the correct allowance for movement resulting from thermal expansion and contraction of the structure.
+Failure of control joints, movement joints and / or expansion joints also allow water to penetrate into the substrate.
+Furthermore, simple 'cold-formed' control joints do not offer the correct allowance for movement that results from thermal expansion and contraction of the structure.
 This can lead to fracturing of concrete elements immediately adjacent to these areas and create further areas for water penetration.

 Typical of buildings constructed in the 1950's and 1960's in Perth, Western Australia, the location of steel reinforcement within concrete elements may be too close to the surface.
 Inadequate concrete coverage around steel reinforcing enables any water that permeates into the concrete to easily access the steel causing it to rust.

 Moisture staining typically on landings and walkways indicates insufficient drainage of water from these areas.
 This accelerates the deterioration and ageing of applied coatings / surface treatments, exposing the concrete below to moisture penetration.
 Furthermore, ponding water has a longer duration to penetrate the surface of the concrete.